petersf13/ChartMorgulAssessment/README.md

 # ChartMorgul's Assessment
-In this assessment, all customers had to be donwloaded from Stripe's API and written to a CSV.
+In this assessment, all customers from Stripe had to be fetched from their API and written to a CSV file.

 ## Execution
 To install all the dependencies, in the root folder run the command